masont7/cse340-go-green/README.md

     - `WeightUnit`: an enum to represent the units of measurement for the weight (lb, g, ton, etc.)

 Most non-abstract emission factors (found in the `./lib/models/emission_factors/base_emission_factors/` folder) are subclasses of `MoneyEmissionFactor`s or `WeightEmissionFactor`s because they don't need to track any other data.
 However, some emission factors use `EmissionFactor` as their direct super class because they require a different combination of data.
 The full list is below:
-- `EmissionFactor`s:
+- The following extend EmissionFactor:
     - `ClothingEmissions` - calculates some clothing emissions based on money and calculates other clothing emissions based on weight.
+This is due to how the API handles different types of clothing.
     - `EnergyEmissions` - calculates emissions based on volume
     - `TravelEmissions` - calculates emissions based on distance and number of passengers
-- `MoneyEmissionFactor`s (all factors are calculated based on money alone)
+- The following extend MoneyEmissionFactor (all factors are calculated based on money alone):
     - `FoodEmissions`
     - `FurnitureEmissions`
     - `PersonalCareEmissions`
-- `WeightEmissionFactor`s (all factors are calculated based on weight alone)
+- The following extend WeightEmissionFactor (all factors are calculated based on weight alone):
     - `FoodWasteEmissions`
     - `GeneralWasteEmissions`
     - `ElectricalWasteEmissions`